CrunchyData/postgres-operator/hugo/content/Operator CLI/_index.md

 ---
-title: "PGO CLI"
+title: "Operator CLI"
-date: {docdate}
+date:
 draft: false
-weight: 10
+weight: 3
 ---

 The command line tool, pgo, is used to interact with the Postgres Operator.

 Most users will work with the Operator using the *pgo* CLI tool.
-That tool is downloaded from the Github Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).
+That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).

 The *pgo* client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work with a remote Operator.